kubecost/docs/install-and-configure/install/provider-installations/openshift-kubecost-install.md

 ![Installation step 1c](/images/ocp-operator-installation-step-1c.png)

 Once the namespace has been created, create the CostAnalyzer Custom Resource (CR) with the desired values for your installation.
 The CostAnalyzer CR represents the total Helm values used to deploy Kubecost and any of its components.
 This may either be created in the OperatorHub portal or via the `oc` CLI.
+The default CostAnalyzer sample provided is pre-configured for a basic installation of Kubecost.

 To create the CostAnalyzer resource from OperatorHub, from the installed Kubecost operator page, click on the CostAnalyzer tab and click the Create CostAnalyzer button.